What People Are Saying

 Unlike old-style backroom deal-making and shallow public consultations, residents are meaningfully engaged in the process of creating a Community Benefits Agreement.
 This approach earns community support for development projects, diffuses opposition, and builds the reserves of trust, skill and resolve needed to tackle other complex issues.
 Read more

-Mayor John Tory, City of Toronto
+Mayor Olivia Chow, City of Toronto

 Armine Yalnizyan, Senior Economist, Canadian Centre for Policy Alternatives